 Computers “see” the world in terms of the values stored in each pixel.
 Machine learning algorithms learn to identify patterns and relationships in these pixel values.
 This pixel-by-pixel way of looking at things is very different from human vision, but it is still very effective.
 Computers have been shown to be able to process more images, more accurately, than people can.
 Computers can identify individual objects in an image, the position of these objects, and much more through machine learning models and algorithms.

-CV systems can acquire digital images from one or several image sensors or devices such as cameras, radars, tomography devices, range sensors, etc. The resulting image data you get can be an ordinary 2D image, a 3D volume, or an image sequence.
+Computer vision systems can acquire digital images from one or several image sensors or devices such as cameras, radars, tomography devices, range sensors, etc. The resulting image data you get can be an ordinary 2D image, a 3D volume, or an image sequence.
 These images are then analyzed by the computer one pixel at a time.

 Computers process, augment, and prepare image data before an algorithm is applied.
 Pre-processing ensures that image data satisfies the requirements of the model.
 Some common pre-processing steps include noise reduction to reduce irrelevant information from data, standardization and compression to enhance processing speeds and image augmentation to improve model performance.

-CV models extract features at different levels of complexity from image data.
+Computer vision models extract features at different levels of complexity from image data.
 These features can include “low-level” features like lines, edges, corners, points, or blobs; “high-level” features like a car, or a person’s face; and there are many “in-between” features that a computer can recognized but might not be intuitive for a person to recognize.

 Once an image’s “features” have been processed, CV algorithms can accomplish a variety of high-level processing tasks.
 They can classify images, identify specific objects in images, and even estimate model parameters, such as object pose or size.

-Computer Vision technologies have been adopted by nearly all industries, with significant growth and diversification of use cases in the last few decades.
+Computer vision technologies have been adopted by nearly all industries, with significant growth and diversification of use cases in the last few decades.
 You might have seen or used some of them.
 If you are an Instagram user, you will recognize the filters and how Snapchat uses Computer Vision to recognize faces

 Image recognition is at the core goal of almost all computer vision technology.
 Image recognition allows you to identify what your image is a picture “of”, or what objects are “in” your image.
 You can identify people, vehicles, clothing and essentially any other object that is visually distinct.